gastond90/gastond90/README.md

 #### Full-stack developer from Argentina
 ![Full-stack developer from Argentina](https://justresults.co.nz/wp-content/uploads/2015/10/web-developer-banner.png)

-I'm a recently graduated full-stack developer with background in economics looking forward to start working in development.
-I'm team-oriented and I stand out in finding simple solutions to problems.
+I'm a recently graduated full-stack developer with background in economics looking forward to start working in development and eager to contribute to team success through hard work, attention to detail and excellent organizational skills.
+Clear understanding of JavaScript and interested in learning new programming languages.
+Motivated to learn, grow and excel in development.
+Complex problem-solver with analytical and driven mindset.
+Dedicated to achieving demanding development objectives according to tight schedules while producing simple and reliable code.
 Contact me!

 Skills💾: JavaScript / React / Redux / Node / HTML / CSS / PostgreSQL / Express